 All links go directly to official Shiloh, Tennessee government websites.

+If records are not available locally, individuals may need to reach out to the Hardin County Sheriff’s Office.
+For full criminal history checks, the Tennessee Bureau of Investigation is the state repository, where residents can request background checks online or in person.
+Tennessee also offers online lookup portals for certain records, simplifying the process for those requiring public information.
 Shiloh falls under the jurisdiction of the Hardin County Circuit Court, which handles various legal matters, including civil and criminal cases.
 Residents seeking court records can obtain them by visiting the court clerk's office in person, where staff can assist with retrieving files and answering questions.
-There is also an online portal available for accessing some court records, providing a convenient option for individuals who prefer to conduct their inquiries from home.
+There is also an online portal available for accessing some court records, providing a convenient option for people who prefer to conduct their inquiries from home.
 For vital records, such as birth, death, and marriage certificates, individuals should contact the Hardin County Clerk-Recorder's Office or the Tennessee Vital Records Office, which issues official records statewide.
-Property records are maintained by the Hardin County Assessor and Recorder, with online resources available for those interested in conducting property searches.
-Furthermore, Shiloh residents can submit general public records requests under the Tennessee Public Records Act, which typically results in a response within 5 to 10 business days, ensuring transparency and accessibility to public information.
+Property records are maintained by the Hardin Property Assessor and Recorder, with online resources available for those interested in conducting property searches.
+Shiloh residents can submit general public records requests under the Tennessee Public Records Act, which typically results in a response within 5 to 10 business days.

 Jail & Inmate Records